10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ### Optimization

 It is quite common for SVG to make their way in to a project without being optimized.
-Also, most tools for creating SVG are notorious for including unnecessary markup.
-We recommend running all SVG through [SVGO(MG)](https://jakearchibald.github.io/svgomg/) or using tooling, like: [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin)
+Many tools for creating SVG are notorious for including unnecessary markup.
+We recommend running all SVG through [SVGO(MG)](https://jakearchibald.github.io/svgomg/) or using tooling, like [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin)